Word on the street is that yoga can actually be a fantastic cardio workout.

 We’re sticking with the Mayo Clinic and here are their top benefits to note:

-- It can support your weight maintenance goals by burning calories and moderating appetite.
+- Support your weight maintenance goals by burning calories and moderating appetite.

 - It releases endorphins, AKA the feel-good chemicals released by your brain to help boost your mood.

-- It can help prevent or manage high blood pressure, heart disease, and diabetes.
+- May help prevent or manage high blood pressure, heart disease, and diabetes.

-- It can help you sleep better at night.
+- Can help you sleep better at night.

 That’s a whole lot of benefits… and we know you’re ready to reap them!